Frequently Asked Questions

 What is the Planetary Health Annual Meeting (PHAM)?

-• The 2021 PHAM, co-hosted by the PHA and University of São Paulo, brought together 5,000 registrants from 130 countries to highlight collective planetary health values; cross-pollinate planetary health knowledge, education, and technology; showcase change-making science, stories, solutions, and communities; and build systemic solutions across geographies and sectors by highlighting new approaches to economics, governance and civil society.
-Watch the recorded sessions on the PHA Youtube channel!
-All of the main sessions of the conference are available in English, Portuguese, Spanish, French and Mandarin.
+• The 2021 PHAM, co-hosted by PHA and the University of São Paulo, brought together 5,000 registrants from 130 countries to highlight collective Planetary Health values; cross-pollinate Planetary Health knowledge, education, and technology; showcase change-making science, stories, solutions, and communities; and build systemic solutions across geographies and sectors by highlighting new approaches to economics, governance and civil society.
+Watch the recorded sessions on the PHA YouTube channel!
+All of the main sessions of the conference are available in English, Portuguese, Spanish, French, and Mandarin.

 Planetary Health Alliance